AchinthyaJ/StoryWeaver2.0/README.md

 ## 🌌 How It Works

+1. Enter your Google AI Studio API Key
-1. Type a prompt — e.g. *“A robot learns to dream.”*
+2. Type a prompt — e.g. *“A robot learns to dream.”*
-2. Hit “Generate”
+3. Hit “Generate”
-3. Watch as the AI weaves a short, coherent story in seconds
+4. Watch as the AI weaves a short, coherent story in seconds

 ---